apigee-labs/rapier/README.md

 ### <a name="t_query_parameter"></a>Query Parameters

-Specifying Query URLs using `query paths` provides an interesting way for clients to traverse a web of resources efficiently.
+Specifying Query URLs using `query paths` provides an important way for clients to traverse a web of resources efficiently.
 Other important classes of queries are 'projection queries', 'selection queries' and queries that control order or grouping of information.
 These queries are specified with the `Query Parameter` feature of Rapier.
 Here is an example:
 ```yaml